 Sensitivity and specificity

-Some tables show quantitative findings on the sensitivity of breast cancer screening tests.
+Some tables show study findings on the sensitivity and specificity of screening tests.
+These measures describe the quality of a breast cancer screening test.

-- Sensitivity shows how well the screening test tells who truly has breast cancer.
-For example, a sensitivity of 90 percent means that 90 percent of people tested who truly have cancer are correctly identified as having cancer.
+- Sensitivity shows how well the screening test shows who truly has breast cancer.
+A sensitivity of 90 percent means 90 percent of people tested who truly have breast cancer are correctly identified as having cancer.

-- Specificity shows how well the screening test tells who truly does not have breast cancer.
-For example, a specificity of 90 percent means that 90 percent of the people who are healthy are correctly identified as not having cancer.
+- Specificity shows how well the screening test shows who truly does not have breast cancer.
+A specificity of 90 percent means 90 percent of the people who do not have breast cancer are correctly identified as not having cancer.

-A perfect test would be able to correctly identify everyone with no mistakes.
-There would be no false negatives and no false positives.
+A perfect test would correctly identify everyone with no mistakes.
+There would be no:

 No screening test has perfect (100 percent) sensitivity and perfect (100 percent) specificity.
-There is always a trade-off between the two.
-That is, when a test gains sensitivity, it loses some specificity.
+There’s always a trade-off between the two.
+When a test gains sensitivity, it loses some specificity.

 More information on research studies

 If you’re interested in learning more about health research, a basic epidemiology textbook may be a good place to start.
 The National Cancer Institute also has information on epidemiology studies and randomized controlled trials.

 TOOLS & RESOURCES